getgrav/grav-learn/pages/02.content/02.headers/docs.md

 For a full outline of all Twitter metatags that can be used, please consult the [official documentation](https://dev.twitter.com/cards/overview).

 This really provides a lot of flexibility and power.

-## Collection Headers

-Collections have grown up!
-All [Collection Header information](../collections) is now broken out into [their own separate section](../collections).

 ## Frontmatter.yaml